 My Bike Computer

-The ELEMNT is my main cycling computer.
+Since I originally wrote this Wahoo Elemnt Review, the ELEMNT has become my main cycling computer.
 I use it all the time (training and racing).
 I recommend it to friends.
-Sometimes I forgive them if they ignore me and buy the ELEMNT BOLT.
+Sometimes I forgive them if they ignore my advice and, instead, buy the ELEMNT BOLT.

 Now you know.